innju/Heart-attack-prediction/README.md

 <br>Best model is saved as best_model_forest.pkl and the Min Max Scaler involved also uploaded as mms.pkl

 ## ABOUT THE MODEL:
-<br>Extra tree classifier served the purpose of feature selection.
+Extra tree classifier served the purpose of feature selection.
 <br>It select the six features out of thirteen features given, which are 'cp','thalachh','exng','oldpeak','caa', and 'thall',
 <br>with the value of feature importances calculated.
 <br>Then, machine pipelines is used to compare between decision tree and random forest model.